 Leaf collection in Indianapolis will begin November 6 .
 Department of Public Works will collect until December.

-INDIANAPOLIS -- The leaves are falling, but you’re going to have to hold onto them a little while longer in Marion County.
+INDIANAPOLIS -- The leaves are falling, and it's time to start picking them up in Marion County.

 You are allowed up to 40 bags of leaves per week – on your regular trash pick-up day.

 Mayor’s Neighborhood Advocate Andrea Watts says, “Leaves should not be set directly in contact with the 96-gallon cart.
 If they are, the cart may not be able to be emptied.”

 Don’t forget, you aren’t allowed to burn leaves in Marion County.
 For a small fee, you can take extra leaves to the Citizens Transfer Station at 2324 South Belmont Avenue.

 The station is open each Saturday from 8 a.m. to 4 p.m.

 DPW workers collected more than 10 million pounds of leaves in 2016.